pearu/pearu.github.io/masked_ops_and_sparse_tensors.md

 for index not in indices(normalized_mask):
     mask_input[index] = reduction_op_identity
 ```
-and the final result of masked reduction is obtained by applying
+The result of masked reduction operation is obtained by applying
 regular reduction to ``mask_input``.